 Join this congenial group of players.
 New players are welcome.

 Library Board Meeting

-The Board of Trustees meets monthly in the meeting room; the public is welcome to attend.
+The Board of Trustees meets on the third Tuesday of each month in the meeting room; the public is welcome to attend.

 - Cradle of Aviation Museum